 The committee provides pro bono representation in selected appeals to the Third and Fourth Departments.
 Previously, the program focused on family law appeals, but now the following topics are covered: education, family stability, health, housing, personal safety, public benefits, and subsistence income.
 If you are interested in learning more about our program, please click here for a program brochure.
 For an application, please click here.

-Recent Programs and Meetings
+Recent and Upcoming Programs and Meetings

 September 16, 2014

 Afternoon meeting at Nixon Peabody, New York City

 "Current Issues and Practice in the Second Circuit Court of Appeals," a half-day CLE program, was presented in New York City on October 17, 2014.

 Afternoon meeting at Wachtell, Lipton, Rosen & Katz, New York City

 Afternoon Meeting at Alston & Bird, New York City

 Afternoon meeting at The Bar Center in Albany